Legion-Expansion/Legion-Expansion/README.md

 Only server mod files that will be uploaded to the server belong in the pa and ui directories (everything else should go into art)

-Javascript and JSON are formatted for readability with 2 space indent and sorted keys.
+JavaScript and JSON are formatted for readability with 2 space indent and sorted keys.
 They will be compressed when packaged into the mods.

 Copy `papaths.py.example` to `papaths.py` then edit to update `PA_DATA_PATH` and `PA_MEDIA_PATH`.